AshCoolman/docs/_posts/2017-04-19-learn-once-domain-once.markdown

     - Easy to split-test sub-components
     - Easy to incrementally upgrade sub-components

-#### Impressions
+#### Overall impressions so far

-I converted two large containers, with (~23 stateless components) each.
-I relied only on the technique described in option C. In order of importance
+I converted two large React container components from the web project (~23 stateless components).
+I relied only on the technique described in option C, and tried to do an close-approximation of the web design converted to native.

+Some quantative estimations:

 * Of the time taken to produce a web feature, it takes a further +5-50% extra to build in react-native
 * In raw lines of javascript, adding a native components adds ~10-40% more code